axibase/atsd/administration/user-authentication.md

 ### Local Accounts

-In case of Local authentication, ATSD stores the hashcode of the user's password in the underlying HBase database.
+In case of Local authentication, ATSD stores the hashcode of the user password in the underlying HBase database.

-The user's identity is verified if the hashcode of the submitted password matches the stored hashcode for the specified username.
+The user identity is verified if the hashcode of the submitted password matches the stored hashcode for the specified username.

 The password is subject to the requirements outlined [below](#password-requirements).